libuv/libuv/docs/src/threading.rst

     a thread name can be: Linux, IBM i (16), macOS (64), Windows (32767), and NetBSD (32), etc. `uv_thread_setname()` will truncate it in case `name` is larger than the limit of the platform.

+    Not supported on Windows Server 2016, returns `UV_ENOSYS`.

     .. versionadded:: 1.50.0

 .. c:function:: int uv_thread_getname(uv_thread_t* tid, char* name, size_t* size)